-Looking for a map of foriegn direct investment in Northeast Indiana and across the state?Download FDI Map
+Looking for a map of foreign direct investment in Northeast Indiana and across the state?Download FDI Map

-With more than 60 foreign-owned companies from 17 different countries with manufacturing or headquarters here in the Fort Wayne region, our target industries are specific to foster industry growth and include defense and high-tech communication, food processing, insurance, logistics, medical devices, and vehicles.
+More than 50 foreign-owned companies from 17 different countries have manufacturing or headquarters in the Fort Wayne region.
+The region’s key target industries are diverse and include defense + aerospace, distribution + e-commerce, food + agriculture, specialty insurance, medical devices and vehicles.

 Foreign Trade Zone for Your Business

-A big benefit to our foreign businesses is the Foreign Trade Zone (FTZ #182).
+In Northeast Indiana and Fort Wayne, global companies benefit from the Foreign Trade Zone (FTZ #182) designation.
 Businesses engaged in importing and exporting may be eligible for duty exemptions and payment deferrals through the regional program.

-Northeast Indiana’s workforce is predominantly nonunion.
-Indiana was the first right-to-work state in the Great Lakes region.
-Right-to-work laws prohibit agreements between labor unions and employers that make membership or payment of union dues or fees a condition of employment.
+Northeast Indiana’s workforce is predominantly non-union.
+Indiana was the first right-to-work state in the Great Lakes region of the U.S. Right-to-work laws prohibit agreements between labor unions and employers that make membership or payment of union dues or fees a condition of employment.

 Are you ready to join the momentum?Contact our team